cryostatio/cryostat-operator/README.md

 `make clean-scorecard-local-kind`.

 The container runtime backing kind is auto-detected from `IMAGE_BUILDER` (podman by default); set `KIND_RUNTIME=docker` if kind uses the docker provider.
-Because the registry is addressed by name rather than as `localhost`, docker does not treat it as insecure automatically: a docker-based `IMAGE_BUILDER` needs `kind-registry:5000` listed under `insecure-registries` in `daemon.json`.
 Under the rootless podman provider, run this as the only kind cluster on the host — creating it alongside another running kind cluster can disrupt cluster networking.
+Nothing here needs root.

 The `scorecard-kind-prereqs` and `scorecard-kind-push` targets are shared with the CI scorecard job, and all of these can be invoked individually against an existing cluster:
 `scorecard-kind-cluster`, `scorecard-kind-registry`, `scorecard-kind-prereqs`,
 `scorecard-kind-push` (see `make help`).
-CI does not use `scorecard-kind-registry`;
+CI does not use `scorecard-kind-registry`:
-`helm/kind-action`'s built-in `registry` support sets up the equivalent registry there.
+`helm/kind-action`'s built-in `registry` support provides the equivalent registry there, addressed as `kind-registry:5000` via the hosts entry the action adds on the runner.